 A dormer is a window that is typically set vertically on a sloping roof.
 The dormer has its own roof, which may be flat, arched, hipped, pointed, or ornamented.
-Dormer windows come in all shapes and sizes.
-They can be roof dormers or wall dormers.
-They can have different kinds of roofs, that may complement the larger roof or other architectural details of the house.
-Dormers can add beauty and curb appeal to your home, or they can end up making your house look ridiculous.
-The following photo gallery of dormers will help you make your own decisions.
+Dormer windows may be built into the roof or a wall and they come in many shapes and sizes.
+The kind of roof on the dormer may complement the larger roof or other architectural details of the house.
+Dormers can add beauty and curb appeal to your home, or they can end up making your house look ridiculous, so you should carefully consider when and where to add them.
 This series of photographs shows many types of dormers from different architectural periods throughout history.

 01 of 16